October 2023 / INVESTMENT INSIGHTS

 Our last blog discussed my belief that a soft landing is a fairy tale.
-However, many of our portfolio managers have favored shorter-than-benchmark duration1 positioning.
+However, many of our portfolios have been positioned short duration.
 That may not seem logical at first glance.

 The supply of high-quality global government bonds doesn’t generate much attention because it generally doesn’t matter for an individual market.
 Because these bonds are the true “core” of the fixed income market, with other types of bonds priced in relation to these developed market high-quality sovereigns, there is almost always enough demand to more than offset additional issuance.
 As some learned in Finance 101, the markets in these government bonds are the broadest, deepest, and most liquid in the world.